-The Florida Supreme Court ruled Thursday that juvenile killers serving lengthy sentences tantamount to life in prison must have their cases reconsidered by a judge, even if they are eligible for parole.
+The Florida Supreme Court ruled Thursday that juvenile offenders serving sentences so lengthy they amount to life in prison must have their cases reconsidered by a judge, even if they are eligible for parole.

 The 4-3 ruling will dramatically expand the number of juvenile offenders who qualify for resentencing, granting a second chance for release to potentially hundreds of people convicted of murder and other serious crimes in their youth.
 It relies on a series of recent U.S. Supreme Court decisions requiring new sentencing for youths automatically banished to prison for life by laws that did not factor in the defendant's age and immaturity.